-Power dressing, the work wear ‘uniforms’ for women, consisting of padded shoulders, pant suits and neutral shades have, now, been forgotten and a new age of power dressing is emerging.
-Beginning with the feminist revolution, fashion has diminished the line between women’s clothing options for her work wear and other aspects of her lifestyle.
-Power dressing in India, consisted mainly of traditional outfits of our country.
+Power dressing, the work wear ‘uniforms’ for women, consisting of padded shoulders, pant suits and neutral shades have now been forgotten and given way for the new power dress code!
+Beginning with the feminist revolution, fashion is diminishing the line between women’s work wear option and other aspects of her lifestyle.
+With a multifaceted lifestyle, today's Indian woman picks up her clothing that can easily adapt as per her needs.
+Power dressing in India, has mainly consisted of our country's traditional outfits.
 One of the most elegant attires in the world, the saree was our power dress through the decades.

-However, the modern Indian woman has evolved and now chooses to dress comfortably whether it is Indian or western wear.
+As the Indian woman evolves with the culture and her outlook, she now chooses to dress comfortably whether it is Indian or western wear.
 Here are a few points that should be kept in mind while creating a power dressing ensemble:

 It’s no longer only about the shirt that you pick, but the trousers too.
 A variety of trousers are now incorporated in work outfits that can easily be carried forward to other facets of the working women’s life.
 While experimenting with different types of trousers: